 - UW—Madison Libraries: UW Libraries have a multitude of Russian language texts and films on a wide array of topics.

 - YouTube: Soviet-era films are mostly copyright-free, and as such can be found on YouTube.
 Examples can be found here.
+The channel Мосфильм (Mosfilm) in particular has many films with English subtitles.

 - One great film is Невероятные Приключения Итальянцев в России, or The Unbelievable Adventures of Italians in Russia, which is about a hunt for an inheritance left behind by a grandmother who emigrated after the revolution.